Jeremiah-Byrd/Analysis-CapitalismInTheModernWorld/README.md

-# How Has Capitalism Shown Throughout The Modern World
+# How Does Capitalism Operate In The Modern World Analysis